 "Ego addo vos ut mihi iuvo in meus fatum."

-Now the teen was fully awake and freaking out.
-"Ok, seriously whoever this is-"
+Now the teen was upright, alert and freaking out.
+"Okay, seriously whoever this is-"

 "Ego sum Electus Unus quod sumo non subsisto unus,"